CrawlingCypher/FirstReactApp/README.md

 With this project I was able to learn the fudementals of react and use of component for reusability.
 That is shown with the seperate tasks I have made.
 Each task is inside a bigger component called Tasks.
 I understand how to use destructuring to pass in props.
 I have used a range of hooks such as useState useEffect.
+At the same time I'm using this project to learn how to use git and github.
+I have learnt how to pull, add, commit and push  this project into my github repository